 - Namaste Solar-donated solar panels offset the building’s energy use and meet LEED standards for solar reflectance index.

-- Our building is outfitted with LED lighting, solar tubes, and large windows letting in natural light to reduce energy usage.
+- Our building is outfitted with LED lighting, along with solar tubes and large windows that let in natural light to reduce energy usage.

 - All plants are low-irrigation, reducing our use of water in Colorado’s arid climate.